sigasi/sigasi_insights/manual/editor.md

 ## Lightweight editor for large VHDL files

 Sometimes you have to deal with very large VHDL files such as large concatenated library files and generated files.
-Unfortunately the Sigasi VHDL editor can not cope with huge VHDL files yet.
+Unfortunately the Sigasi Studio VHDL editor can not cope with huge VHDL files yet.
 Large files stress the interactive compiler too much to give timely feedback.

-To allow you to edit large VHDL files the Sigasi IDE contains a lightweight VHDL editor that can handle all files without problems.
+To allow you to edit large VHDL files the Sigasi Studio IDE contains a lightweight VHDL editor that can handle all files without problems.
 This editor does not analyze your files a type time.
 It only offers syntax highlighting and the default Eclipse editing features.
 The lightweight